henriquehbr/arsh/README.md

 Basically, what this Makefile task does is:

 - Delete any already existing ISO and it's generated files
-- The `arsh` script will also be copied to the ISO root directory
+- The `ar.sh` script will also be copied to the ISO root directory
 - The ISO file is generated on `arshiso/out/arshiso-yyyy.mm.dd-x86_64.iso`

 For more technical details regarding arshiso, consider checking the `README` on `archiso` directory